-Although some people refer to the tabby as a breed of cat, it actually just refers to the pattern of a cat’s coat – those lovely striped, spotted and swirled sections of colour that you see in types of tabby cats.
+What is a tabby cat?
+And why do these cats have an “M” on their forehead?
+Although some people refer to the tabby as a breed of cat, it actually just refers to the pattern of their coat – those lovely striped, spotted and swirled sections of colour that you see in types of tabby cats.

-Types of Tabby Cats
+Four Types of Tabby Cats

-Keeping with the religious theme, there are a number of well-known stories about the Prophet Mohammed’s love of cats.
-For instance, his cat Muezza was once said to be sleeping on the sleeve of his robe, and rather than disturb his cat when he had to go to prayer, Mohammed cut off the sleeve.
+MohammedKeeping with the religious theme, there are a number of well-known stories about the Prophet Mohammed’s love of cats.
+In the Islamic legend, Mohammed’s cat Muezza was said to be sleeping on the sleeve of his robe and rather than disturb his cat when he had to go to prayer, Mohammed simply cut off the sleeve.
+A variation of this story, tells of how Muezza saved Mohammed’s life from a poisonous snake that had crawled inside his sleeve.
 Many believe that that M on a tabby’s head stands for Mohammed, protector of cats.

 A more recent story of how tabby cats came to have an M on their forehead comes from writer and animal welfare advocate Jim Willis, in his story ‘Beloved of Bast’.
-The story tells of a cat named Mother who is visited by Bast, beloved cat of sun goddess Ra, who decrees that all tabby cats should have the letter M on their forehead to commemorate Mother’s kindness.
+The story tells of a cat named Mother who is visited by Bast, beloved cat of sun goddess Ra.
+Ra decrees that all tabby cats should have the letter M on their forehead to commemorate Mother’s kindness.

 Which legend do you think best explains the origin of the “M” on tabby cat foreheads?